Code-Institute-Submissions/Gym-24-7/README.md

 * **Implementation:** I created a container, with a row and 4 columns.
 In each column I added a header and an icon.
 I added different col-class so the responsivness would be as intended.

+* **Test:** To test that everything is working as inteded, I use the chrome dev-tools to see how the promocontainer responds to different screen sizes.

 * **Results:** The promocontainer with the icons and text works as intended, it displays all the icons and text on a single line on desktop, **two** per line on tablet and on desktop it should display all the icons and text on the same line.

 * **Verdict:** The promocontainer passed all the tests.